-The Foundation Stage
+The Early Years Foundation Stage

-The Foundation Stage Curriculum is organised into three prime and four specific areas of learning.
+- 4.7 The Early Years Foundation Stage Curriculum is organised into three prime and four specific areas of learning.
 The EYFS profile sums up and describes each child's development and learning achievements at the end of their Reception year.
 It is based on ongoing observation and assessment in the three prime and four specific areas of learning and development.

-The three prime areas are:
+- 4.8 The three prime areas are:

 - Communication and Language

 - Physical Development

 - Personal, Social and Emotional Development

-The four specific areas through which the three prime areas are strengthened and applied are:
+4.9 The four specific areas through which the three prime areas are strengthened and applied are:

 - Literacy

 - Mathematics

 - Understanding of the World

 - Expressive arts and design

-See EYFS Policy for further detail.
+- 4.10 Please see EYFS Policy for further details.